KNIME logo

 We've seen the importance of knowing what probability distribution your data follows before conducting any statistical tests and have gone through 8 common continuous probability distribution types.

-You can read about how you can automatically identify your data's distribution using KNIME Analytics Platform, an open-source, low-code/no-code software, in the blog post: Identify Continuous Probability Distributions with KNIME
+You can read more about how you can automatically identify your data's distribution in the article, Identify Continuous Probability Distributions with KNIME and try out an example workflow for Continuous Probability in Statistics with KNIME.